Lord Randolph Churchill: The "Fourth Party"

 It was not until 1878 that he came to public notice as the exponent of independent Conservatism.
 He made a series of furious attacks on Sir Stafford Northcote, R. A. Cross, and other prominent members of the "old gang".
 George Sclater-Booth (afterwards 1st Baron Basing), President of the Local Government Board, was a specific target, and the minister's County Government Bill was fiercely denounced as the "crowning dishonour to Tory principles", and the "supreme violation of political honesty".
-Lord Randolph's attitude, and the vituperative fluency of his invective, made him a parliamentary figure of some importance before the dissolution of the 1874 parliament, though he was not yet taken quite seriously, owing to his high-pitched hysterical laugh.
+Churchill's attitude, and the vituperative fluency of his invective, made him a parliamentary figure of some importance before the dissolution of the 1874 parliament, though he was not yet taken quite seriously, owing to his high-pitched hysterical laugh.

 In the new parliament of 1880 he speedily began to play a more notable role.
 Along with Henry Drummond Wolff, John Gorst and occasionally Arthur Balfour, he made himself known as the audacious opponent of the Liberal administration and the unsparing critic of the Conservative front bench.
 The "fourth party", as it was nicknamed, at first did little damage to the government, but awakened the opposition from its apathy; Churchill roused the Conservatives by leading resistance to Charles Bradlaugh, the member for Northampton, who as an avowed atheist or agnostic was prepared to take the parliamentary oath only under protest.
 Stafford Northcote, the Conservative leader in the Lower House, was forced to take a strong line on this difficult question by the energy of the fourth party.

-The controversy over Bradlaugh's seat showed that Lord Randolph Churchill was a parliamentary champion who added to his audacity much tactical skill and shrewdness.
-He continued to play a conspicuous part throughout the parliament of 1880–85, targeting William Ewart Gladstone as well as the Conservative front bench, some of whose members, particularly Sir Richard Cross and William Henry Smith, he singled out for attack when they opposed the reduced Army estimates.This would be the ostensible cause for his resignation because Salisbury failed to support his Chancellor in cabinet.
+The controversy over Bradlaugh's seat showed that Churchill was a parliamentary champion who added to his audacity much tactical skill and shrewdness.
+He continued to play a conspicuous part throughout the parliament of 1880–85, targeting William Ewart Gladstone as well as the Conservative front bench, some of whose members, particularly Sir Richard Cross and William Henry Smith, he singled out for attack when they opposed the reduced Army estimates.
+This would be the ostensible cause for his resignation because Salisbury failed to support his Chancellor in cabinet.
 They opposed his unionist politics of 'economising' by Tory tradition, making Randolph grow to hate cabinet meetings.

-From the beginning of the Egyptian imbroglio Lord Randolph was emphatically opposed to almost every step taken by the government.
+From the beginning of the Egyptian imbroglio, Churchill was emphatically opposed to almost every step taken by the government.
 He declared that the suppression of Urabi Pasha's rebellion was an error, and the restoration of the khedive's authority a crime.
 He called Gladstone the "Moloch of Midlothian", for whom torrents of blood had been shed in Africa.
 He was equally severe on the domestic policy of the administration, and was particularly bitter in his criticism of the Kilmainham Treaty and the rapprochement between the Gladstonians and the Parnellites.